 Here are some of the most frequent points of praise:

-- Ease of Use – By far the most common accolade.
+- Ease Of Use: By far the most common accolade.
 Users say VerticalResponse is extraordinarily easy to learn, as well as to use.

-- Reporting Tools – While VerticalResponse sticks to the basics with its reports, some users find they present the information in a simple, easy-to-understand format.
+- Reporting Tools: While VerticalResponse sticks to the basics with its reports, some users find they present the information in a simple, easy-to-understand format.

-- Support – Users praise support, saying that they had no problems getting in touch with representatives and that they liked the level of personal attention VerticalResponse provided.
+- Support: Users praise support, saying that they had no problems getting in touch with representatives and that they liked the level of personal attention VerticalResponse provided.
 The company also gets kudos for offering support via online chat.

-- Nonresponder segmentation – Users like the ability to quickly establish a new list of non-responders in order to target follow-up emails to that group.
+- Nonresponder Segmentation: Users like the ability to quickly establish a new list of non-responders in order to target follow-up emails to that group.

-- WYSIWYG Editor – VerticalResponse includes 48 themed templates and 3 basic templates.
+- WYSIWYG Editor: VerticalResponse includes 48 themed templates and 3 basic templates.
 All use responsive design and scale to desktops, mobile phones, and tablets.
 The software includes a drag-and-drop WYSIWYG email editor which allows for limited customization of the templates, including the addition of social share buttons.
 You can also code your own email with HTML, using the “Import HTML” option; however, you cannot edit the HTML code of a pre-existing template.

-- Autoresponders – VerticalResponse offers some rudimentary automation in the form of an autoresponder you can send to people who sign up for your list.
+- Autoresponders: VerticalResponse offers some rudimentary automation in the form of an autoresponder you can send to people who sign up for your list.

-- Preview – Before you send your email, you can run it through a basic preview, allowing you to see what it will look like on desktop and mobile devices.
+- Preview: Before you send your email, you can run it through a basic preview, allowing you to see what it will look like on desktop and mobile devices.
 No previews are available for specific email clients, however, and some users have noticed discrepancies between their emails’ appearance in the preview and the actual emails.

-- Social Sharing – You can post messages directly to Facebook and Twitter through VerticalResponse.
+- Social Sharing: You can post messages directly to Facebook and Twitter through VerticalResponse.

-- Sign-up Forms – You can easily create email signup forms.
+- Sign-up Forms: You can easily create email signup forms.
 VerticalResponse offers 12 basic templates, with limited options for customization.
 You can choose between 10 fonts and select which fields to include using a series of tick boxes.
-Once your form is complete, VerticalResponse will host it; you’ll get a link to the url.
+Once your form is complete, VerticalResponse will host it; you’ll get a link to the URL.
 You can also create a matching “Thank You” page.
 However, you cannot embed the sign-up form directly on your Facebook page or on your website, only link to it.

-- Email Analytics – VerticalResponse’s reports cover the basics: bounces, opens, clicks, unsubscribes, and spam complaints, as well as social activity (Likes, Shares, Re-Tweets, and Comments).
+- Email Analytics: VerticalResponse’s reports cover the basics: bounces, opens, clicks, unsubscribes, and spam complaints, as well as social activity (Likes, Shares, Re-Tweets, and Comments).

-- API – VerticalResponse’s API allows developers to create their own apps and integrations for the program
+- API: VerticalResponse’s API allows developers to create their own apps and integrations for the program

 VerticalResponse offers 21 add-ons and integrations with popular software programs and services.
 All integrations are offered through Zapier.
-You can read more about how Zapier and VR2 work together here.

 Some of the most popular integrations are:

-- Shopify – Automatically add e-commerce customers into VerticalResponse email lists.
+- Shopify: Automatically add ecommerce customers into VerticalResponse email lists.
 (See our review here.)

-- Magento – Sync contacts with the popular e-commerce software.
+- Magento: Sync contacts with the popular ecommerce software.
 (See our review here.)

-- CRM Integrations – Sync contacts with popular CRM software such as Salesforce (review), Zoho CRM (review), Sugar CRM (review), and Highrise (review).
+- CRM Integrations: Sync contacts with popular CRM software such as Salesforce (review), Zoho CRM (review), Sugar CRM (review), and Highrise (review).

-- SurveyMonkey – This integration allows you to import contacts from SurveyMonkey.
+- SurveyMonkey: This integration allows you to import contacts from SurveyMonkey.

-- Salesforce – The extremely popular customer relationship management tool
+- Salesforce: The extremely popular customer relationship management tool

 VerticalResponse stores data behind firewalls, uses SSL encryption for credit card data, and limits access to personal information to those employees who need to know it in order to perform their jobs (for example, customer service representatives).
-Servers are hosted in a secure datacenter which includes automated backup power systems.
+Servers are hosted in a secure data center which includes automated backup power systems.

 Anti-spam Policy & Protection

 VerticalResponse has a top-notch anti-spam policy and is CAN-SPAM compliant.
 Company personnel investigate all reports of abuse.
 As with any reputable ESP, VerticalResponse requires that all your lists are opt-in only.
-Companies within industries which are notorious for their high levels of spam are prohibited from using VerticalResponse; you can find the details in the company’s Policies and Terms.
+Companies within industries that are notorious for high levels of spam are prohibited from using VerticalResponse; you can find the details in the company’s Policies and Terms.